sntworx/nib/bindings-ts/README.md

 > **Active development.** APIs, syntax, and behavior may change without notice.
 Not recommended for production use yet.

-TypeScript/WebAssembly bindings for `nib` — a small custom scripting language meant to be embedded inside a host application rather than run standalone.
+TypeScript/WebAssembly bindings for `nib` — a small custom scripting language written in Rust, meant to be embedded inside a host application rather than run standalone.

 It has no standard library and nothing pre-bound by default: your app decides exactly which native functions a script is allowed to call (`registerFunc`), and can even strip specific keywords out of the language for a given script (`disableKeywords`) — e.g. dropping `while`/`for` to rule out unbounded loops.
 That opt-in-only surface makes it a fit for running untrusted or user-authored logic inside a larger app: plugin scripting, rules/workflow engines, user-defined formulas, that kind of thing.